-thorized for one or more sets of services offered under the waiver. urnish the information specified above.
-Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
-Furnish the information specified above.
+Limit(s) on Set(s) of Services.
+There is a limit on the maximum dollar amount of waiver services the authorized for one or more sets of services offered under the waiver.
+Furnish the information specified above. at is Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver authorized for each specific participant. services Furnish the information specified above.